UK lawmaker was stabbed several times, still at attack site-councillor | Law-Order

 UK lawmaker was stabbed several times, still at attack site-councillor

+British lawmaker David Amess, who was attacked on Friday, was stabbed several times and emergency workers were still attending to him in a church where the assault took place, a local councillor said.
+"He was stabbed several times," John Lamb told Reuters.

-British lawmaker David Amess, who was injured in an attack on Friday, was stabbed several times and emergency workers were still attending to him at the scene, a local councilor said.
+British lawmaker David Amess, who was attacked on Friday, was stabbed several times and emergency workers were still attending to him in a church where the assault took place, a local councillor said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)